 Duration of Time as UVA Student

-- Before leaving for study abroad, students must complete their first semester of study at the University of Virginia in Charlottesville.
-Thus new students, either first-year or transfer, may not study abroad until they have completed a regular fall or spring semester at U.Va. in Charlottesville.
+- Before leaving for study abroad, students must complete their first year of study at the University of Virginia in Charlottesville.
+Thus, new students, either first-year or transfer, may not study abroad until they have completed a regular fall and spring semester at U.Va. in Charlottesville.

-- Students planning to study abroad in their second semester should carefully consider the possibility that they might not achieve the required 2.5 GPA in their first term and might thus be ineligible to apply study abroad credit toward their degree.
+- Students planning to study abroad in their second year should carefully consider the possibility that they might not achieve the required 2.5 GPA in their first year and might thus be ineligible to apply study abroad credit toward their degree.

 - These standards apply both to direct credit programs and transfer credit programs under auspices of another institution or organization.
 Participation in study abroad is on a competitive basis; acceptance may be based on criteria beyond minimum cumulative GPA.